 You can use a packaged brownie mix, but Kari and her daughter went with the real deal, and made their brownie batter from scratch.

 Before putting your brownie batter into the pots, spray the inside of each pot with non-stick spray.

 Next, you’ll need to do something about that little hole in the bottom of each pot.
 You don’t want your batter escaping.
-That would be messy.
-Not to mention, your cakes might be a little on the skimpy side if the batter were to leak out.

 Here’s what you’re going to do.
 Pop an Oreo cookie into the bottom of each flowerpot to cover the hole.
 That’s it.
 Leaky batter problem solved.